DavidRambo/dnr-hugo/content/portfolio/cv/index.md

 *Inventing Media*.
 Manuscript in Preparation

 ### Peer-Reviewed Articles
-"Building, Coding, Typing,"  under review at *Computational Culture* (in revision).
+"Building, Coding, Typing,"  under review at *Computational Culture* (in revision for publication).

-“Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture*, accepted September 2019.
+“Contact Traces: On the Creative Technology of Videogame Gore,” *Discourse: Journal for Theoretical Studies in Media and Culture* (accepted September 2019).

 “Interstitial Life and the Banality of Novelty in Whitehead’s *Process and Reality*,” *Process Studies* 47.1–2 (2018): 26–46.